 Ms. Last name is experiencing barriers to receiving healthcare consisting of financial constraint, unstable housing, transportation access, child-care, family disapproval, and other.
 Her current living situation consists of owning her own home, living with family, living with friends, living alone and temporary housing.

 She owns her home.
 Ms. Last name feels in danger at the present time due to boss will attack me.
 She described the stressors that are not related to work that occurred in the past year as follows: my family left.
 These stressors contributed to her emotional symptoms in the following ways: made me sad.
 She reported additional stressors.
-The additional stressors he has experienced consisted of no money.
+The additional stressors she has experienced consisted of no money.
 These stressors contributed to her emotional symptoms in the following ways: stressed about money.
 She is experiencing other stressors consisting of want a better car.

 Ms. Last name reported a history of arrests.
-She reported a history or arrests on 1995 for the charges of drugs.
+She reported a history of arrests on 1995 for the charges of drugs.
 Her past sentences lasted prison 10 years.
 She is currently on parole or probation.

 Ms. Last name reported a history of physical violence.
 She has been involved in twenty physical altercations in her lifetime.
 These altercations were due to people disrespecting.
 She endorses having thoughts of wanting to hurt someone.
 She described her thoughts of violence towards others as follows: kill my boss by stabbing.
 She has been the victim of violence.
 She is currently in danger of violence.